Our Qualified Therapists

 PT, MHS, Director of Operations

-Karen currently specializes in the geriatric population, both in home health and extended care facilities.
+Karen currently specializes in the geriatric population in home health settings, as well as treatment of inpatients.
 She has advance coursework in current concepts such as home care, LSVT BIG®, lymphedema management, functional gait biomechanics, hemiplegic gait, stroke recovery, fall prevention, dementia, chronic obstructive pulmonary disease, and therapeutic exercise for the elderly.
-She is also experienced in hospice care, inpatients, and orthopedic outpatients.
+She is also experienced in extended care facilities, hospice care, and orthopedic outpatients.

 PT, Assistant PT Director

-Her primary skill is servicing the inpatient and outpatient population at Mercer Health Hospital.
-She also has experience in nursing home, home health and hospice care.
-She has specialties which include outpatient orthopedic care, LSVT BIG® certified clinician, vestibular assessment and treatment, treatment and management of running injuries through the Must Run program, and can perform dry needling for a variety of diagnosis.
+Her primary area of focus is servicing the outpatient and inpatient population at Mercer Health Hospital.
+Her specialties include outpatient orthopedic care, LSVT BIG® certified clinician, vestibular assessment and treatment, treatment and management of running injuries through the Must Run program, and she is certified in dry needling.

 Her past experience includes the Hancock County Board of MRDD where she worked in a school for special needs children and in a workshop for special needs adults.
 She also worked at Lima Memorial Hospital in outpatient pediatrics and in a school for special needs children.